 Travel nurse assignments are available across the country.
 There are assignments in large hospitals, smaller community hospitals, and outpatient centers as well as assignments in large metropolitan cities and smaller rural towns.
 If you’re unsure of the type of setting or where you want to work, travel nursing gives you the flexibility to try them all.

-A 2018 U.S. News & World Report recently looked at the top ten most affordable states in the country (listed in order):
+A 2022 U.S. News & World Report recently looked at the top ten most affordable states in the country (listed in order):

 - West Virginia

-Travel nurses have two housing options during an assignment.
-The first is agency-placed housing.
-Generally, staffing agencies rent one-bedroom apartments for their travel nurses in close proximity to the hospital.
+- Agency-placed housing – Generally, staffing agencies will rent one-bedroom apartments for their travel nurses in close proximity to the hospital.

 Travel nursing is an amazing opportunity for nurses looking to experience the country, advance their careers, and earn a competitive salary.
 There are positions available every day throughout the country in many different specialties.
-Travel nursing may be overwhelming at first, but with the support of a great recruiter and staffing agency, you’ll find a contract that fits both your needs and the hospitals.
+Travel nursing may be overwhelming at first, but with the support of a great recruiter and staffing agency, you’ll find a contract that fits both your needs and the hospital’s.

 If you aren’t committed to a given city or region, you have the flexibility for a season to be away from family, and there are no large health limitations, I cannot recommend traveling enough.

 - It gives you a broader perspective on medicine.

 - You get to work alongside different cultures.